Malus florentina

-Malus florentina, the Florentine crabapple or hawthorn-leaf crabapple, is a species of apple (Malus) in the rose family (Rosaceae).
-It is native to Italy, the southern Balkan Peninsula and a limited area in northern Anatolia, and is occasionally grown elsewhere as an ornamental tree.
-The species' taxonomy has been unclear for decades, and it was at times considered to be a natural hybrid between the chequer tree (Torminalis glaberrima) and the European wild apple (M. sylvestris).
-The species is rare, but its overall population structure and conservation status are unknown.
+Malus florentina, the Florentine crabapple, Italian crabapple, or hawthorn-leaf crabapple, is a species of apple (Malus) in the rose family (Rosaceae).
+It was first described in 1806 as Crataegus florentina, however, the species' taxonomy was unclear for decades, and it was at times considered to be a natural hybrid between the wild service tree (Aria torminalis) and the European wild apple (M. sylvestris).
+Today, its inclusion in Malus is largely undisputed.
+It is a small deciduous tree with dark-green leaves, characterised by large, white flowers, small fruit, and a late flowering season in early summer.
+It is native to Italy, the southern Balkan Peninsula and a limited area in northern Anatolia, but is occasionally grown elsewhere as an ornamental tree.
+The fruit is edible and can be eaten raw or cooked.
+M. florentina is comparably rare, but its overall population structure and conservation status are unknown.